nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 FoodWhere data are saved as a JSON file `[JAR file location]/data/foodwhere.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file make its format invalid, FoodWhere will discard all data and start with an empty data file at the next run.
+Close FoodWhere without using the `exit` command to avoid overwriting the data file.
 </div>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FoodWhere application.
+**A**: Install and run the app on the other computer.
+Overwrite the data file it creates with the `foodwhere.json` file that contains the data of your previous FoodWhere application.

+**Q**: How do I backup my data?<br>
+**A**: Backup the `foodwhere.json` file in another directory.

 --------------------------------------------------------------------------------------------------------------------